rarimo/unforgettable-contracts/README.md

 Unforgettable Contracts is a set of Solidity smart contracts designed for smart account or vault access recovery on top of the [EIP-7947](https://eips.ethereum.org/EIPS/eip-7947).

-It provides mechanisms for managing different recovery methods with subscription-based access.
+It provides mechanisms for managing different recovery methods with subscription-based access, including crosschain subscription synchronization via Wormhole.

 ### Contracts